Skip to content

 ACE Artifact Viewer

-The panel supports one-key selectors, j/k navigation, m to mark rows, Enter to open the marked set or highlighted row, and A to open every artifact in list order.
+The panel supports one-key selectors, j/k navigation, m to mark rows, Enter to open the marked set or highlighted row, y to copy highlighted Markdown contents, Y to copy the highlighted artifact path, and A to open every artifact in list order.
+Copied paths are workspace-relative when possible and fall back to home-relative paths.
 When multiple artifacts are opened together, the terminal viewer adds n/p navigation between artifacts in addition to page navigation.

-When ACE is running inside tmux, the artifact viewer launches in a right-side tmux pane.
+When ACE is running inside tmux, the artifact viewer launches in a right-side tmux pane and the Agents list collapses while the pane is live.
+Press l from the Agents tab to focus the tracked artifact pane, or press A again to close it.
+Row-changing navigation is guarded while the pane is open so the TUI does not drift to a different agent than the viewer.
 Outside tmux, ACE suspends and opens the viewer in the current terminal pane.
 The viewer chooses its mode from the artifact kind and file extension: supported images are displayed directly, PDFs are converted to PNG pages, and Markdown is rendered to PDF before paging.
-The page loop uses j/k to move between pages, wrapping at the first and last page, r to refresh, and q to close the viewer.
+The page loop uses j/k to move between pages, wrapping at the first and last page, n/p to move between artifacts in a sequence, r to refresh, and q to close the viewer.

 Only one plan artifact is listed for each agent.
 If run metadata contains both an archived plan path and an SDD tale path, committed plans prefer the SDD path; uncommitted plans prefer the archived path unless only the SDD path is available.